Stephen Arthur Allen

-Dr. Allen is Associate Professor of Music at Rider University.
+Dr. Allen is Professor of Music at Rider University.
 In 2010-11 he initiated and co-designed a new BA in Popular Music Culture at Rider (2012).
 Focusing primarily on the historical, analytical and social contexts of popular music this new curriculum is virtually unique to the North Eastern region of North America and has radically redefined the music department at Rider University.

 Dr. Allen teaches courses on Music Theory, Music History Survey, Music and Society (Music Introduction), World Music, Beethoven and the Romantic Age, The Music of the Beatles, A History of Pop and Rock Music, Great Composers, Musical Masterworks, The Arts in Contemporary Civilization, Composition, Music and the Theater and The Operas of Benjamin Britten (at Westminster Choir College, Princeton, and at Rutgers University).
 He is developing a series of online courses.
 His current research interests continue in the music of Britten, the Beatles, Radiohead, the history of pop and rock and the history of the brass band movement.